libra/website/docs/life-of-a-transaction.md

 ### Client → AC (AC.1)

 A client submits a  transaction to the admission control of a validator V~X~.
 This is done via:
-`AC::SubmitTransaction()`
+`AC::SubmitTransaction()`.

 ### AC → VM (AC.2)

-The admission control accesses the virtual machine (VM) of the validator to perform preliminary checks on the transaction, to reject malformed transactions early.
+Admission control accesses the virtual machine (VM) of the validator to perform preliminary checks on the transaction in order to reject malformed transactions early.
 This is done via:
  [`VM::ValidateTransaction()`](#virtual-machine-b).

 ### AC → Mempool (AC.3)

-Once `VM::ValidateTransaction()` returns without errors AC forwards the transaction to validator V~X~ 's mempool via:

-`Mempool::AddTransactionWithValidation().` The mempool for validator V~X~ will accept the transaction T~N~ from the AC only if the sequence number of T~N~ is greater than or equal to the current sequence number of the sender's account.
+Once `VM::ValidateTransaction()` returns without errors, AC forwards the transaction to validator V~X~'s mempool via `Mempool::AddTransactionWithValidation().` The mempool for validator V~X~ will accept the transaction T~N~ from the AC only if the sequence number of T~N~ is greater than or equal to the current sequence number of the sender's account (note that the transaction will not be passed to consensus until it is the next sequence number).

 ### AC → Storage (AC.4)

-When the client performs a read query on the Libra Blockchain, (for example, get the balance of Alice's account) AC interacts with the storage component directly to obtain the information.
+When the client performs a read query on the Libra Blockchain, (for example, to get the balance of Alice's account) AC interacts with the storage component directly to obtain the requested information.

 ### Admission Control README

-For implementation details, repository structure, and API of the admission control crate of Libra Core software refer to the [Admission Control README](crates/admission-control.md).
+For implementation details, repository structure, and APIs of the admission control crate, refer to the [Admission Control README](crates/admission-control.md).

 ## Virtual Machine (VM)